-The support GSA provides to the presidential transition process is essential to ensuring a smooth transfer of executive branch operations.
+The support GSA provides to the Presidential Transition process is essential to ensuring a smooth transfer of executive branch operations.
 Check out this short video to learn more>

 Laws & Regulations